hendrixthecoder/hendrixthecoder/README.md

 - 👋 Hi, I’m @hendrixthecoder
 - 👀 I’m interested in everything web development
-- 🌱 I’m currently learning backend development
+- 🌱 I’m currently building webapps with frameworks like Laravel, React etc
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me uhmm, reach out?

 <!---
 hendrixthecoder/hendrixthecoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.